ValleyJin/gemston_fantasy/readme.md

 <sapn style="color:grey">**_However, we still do not know where this energy comes from."_**<span><br>

-Dr. Karl Magnus, in an interview with CERN after his Nobel Prize was confirmed for proving string theory.
+Dr. Karl Drake, in an interview with CERN after his Nobel Prize was confirmed for proving string theory.

 <br><br><br>